Moffitt Memorial Ride September 10 – Friday September 16, 2022

 Lodging – we have selected hotels/motels close to the Trail for easy access and have carefully checked them out.
 Call the hotels with the provided reservation codes for the OTET reduced rates.
 All hotels allow two people in a room for the same negotiated OTET reduced price.
 You have been provided the contact info and code info for each.
 All our rooms are held for us until mid-August.
 All hotels take major credit cards and you will handle all of your own reservations and payments with the hotels.
 If you make other arrangements outside of this block of hotels/motels, you may also have to make arrangements for your luggage to be transported.

 Starting Point in Cincinnati – we will be starting at the Quality Inn & Suites, 800 Eighth St W, Cincinnati, OH 45203.
 The hotel is also offering long-term parking.
-Luggage truck will be there (exact location TBD) and we’ll ride together to the Southern terminus of the OTET route in Smale Park.
+Luggage truck will be on the top floor of the parking garage on the morning of Day 1 and we’ll ride together to the Southern terminus of the OTET route in Smale Park before starting on our adventure.